adamalbrecht/angular-date-picker-polyfill/README.md

 Angular 1.3 has built-in support for date inputs and takes care of setting validity on the field.
 But note that your model must be a javascript date object.
 It will not parse dates for you.

-If you want to apply it to a normal text field, you can just add the `aa-date-input` attribute like so:
+If you want to apply it to a normal text field, or if you don't want to use native datepickers, you can just add the `aa-date-input` attribute like so:

 ```html
 <input type='text' ng-model='myDate' aa-date-input />